Looking for a short bio? Here you go!

 Press & Event Inquiries

-Malia Maunakea is represented by Patrice Caldwell of New Leaf Literary & Media: pcaldwell [at] newleafliterary [dot] com.
-All inquiries regarding the availability of rights or events can be directed to her.
+Malia Maunakea is represented by Suzie Townsend and Sarah Gerton of New Leaf Literary & Media: suzie [at] newleafliterary [dot] com and sgerton [at] newleafliterary [dot] com.
+All inquiries regarding the availability of rights or events can be directed to them.

 Fun Facts About Malia